aka-sacci/lol-quotes/README.md

 # lol-quotes

 React application that plays quotes of some League of Legends characters.

-Made for train some React concepts
+Made for train some React concepts and for a code challenge on [DIO](https://www.dio.me/)

 ## How to use